alfa155518/modern-JavaScript-React-interview-questions-/README.md

 }
 ```

-### 40. Practical question: How to send the data from child component to parent using useRef?
+### 40.  how to send data from child to parent using useref

     **Example:**